GuidesMoney Tips

 3. List and calculate estimated expenses

-4. Fill in your daily expense
+4. Fill in your monthly expense

 5. Evaluate your spending habits